andreinadaban/woo-simple-wishlist/readme.md

 A simple extension for WooCommerce that provides the basic functionality of a wishlist and a set of functions and filters for easy customization.

-## The plugin:
+## The plugin

 - Is powered by AJAX
 - Also works with AJAX disabled
 - Uses WordPress nonces for extra protection
-- Provides a customization filter
+- Provides an options filter
 - Saves the data in the usermeta table as JSON
 - Provides a filter for adding additional data to each product in the wishlist
 - Provides SVG icons